Dividend Power Score

 Company Overview

-Arteris, Inc. is a semiconductor intellectual property (IP) company that develops and licenses interconnect technology used in complex system-on-chip (SoC) designs.
-The company operates within the semiconductor IP and electronic design automation (EDA)–adjacent industries, focusing on enabling efficient communication, scalability, and performance in advanced integrated circuits.
-Its technology is primarily used by semiconductor companies designing chips for automotive, data center, artificial intelligence, consumer electronics, and industrial applications.
+Arteris, Inc. is a semiconductor intellectual property (IP) and system-on-chip (SoC) software company focused on interconnect and network-on-chip (NoC) technologies used in complex semiconductor designs.
+The company operates within the semiconductor IP, electronic design automation (EDA), and embedded systems industries, providing technology that enables chip developers to manage data movement, memory access, functional safety, and system optimization in advanced SoCs.
+Its products are primarily used in automotive, artificial intelligence (AI), machine learning, consumer electronics, communications, enterprise computing, and industrial applications.

 Business Operations